-With the fixed effect method, the adjusted R^2 is 0.39 or 39.81%, which explains the ability of all independent variables to explain 39.81% of the variation in the dependent variable, while the remaining 60.19% is explained by other independent variables not included in the model.
-The F-stat value extracted from Table 2 indicates that the model passed the accuracy test with a score of 2.65 and an F-stat probability of 0.00 <0.05 (alpha 5%).
-At a 95% confidence level, the option hypothesis is accepted and concluded; independent variables have a significant effect on the dependent variable.
+With the fixed effect method, the adjusted $R^2$ is 0.39 or 27.81%, which explains the ability of all independent variables to explain 39.81% of the variation in the dependent variable, while the remaining 60.19% is explained by other independent variables not included in the model.
+The F-stat value extracted from Table 2 indicates that the model passed the accuracy test with a score of 2.65 and an F-stat probability of 0.00 <0.05 (alphase%).
+At a 95% confidence level, the option hypothesis is accepted and concluded; The impact of independent factors on the dependent variable is significant.